renemarc/home-assistant-config/README.md

 - **Presence-based nightlights**, where strategic lights fade in, dimmed very low, when walking around at night, say when someone wakes up to go the bathroom ...again.
 - See [`/automations`](automations).

 ### Presence
 - **Opened door binary sensor**, to know if someone left a door open.
 - **Opened door indicator in shower** where the shower stall's light changes color briefly and subtly when the front door opens/closes, to indicate a showering partner that their better half has left or just came in.

 ### Scenes and actions
 - **Good morning action** where all lights turn on gradually, and noise-making devices are allowed to run if needed.
 - **Nap time action** that fades out lights in and near bedroom, turns off noise makers.
 - **Good night action** fades out all lights outside of bedroom, turns off noise makers too.
 - **Movie scene** turns on ambiance lighting and dims smart lights when playing a movie, then returns to standard automations when pausing/stopping.
+- **Daylight, Gaming and Romantic scenes** fades in and out different lights, sets effects and changes light colors to set a perfect mood.

 ### General information
 - **[Local bus schedules](https://home-assistant.io/components/sensor.gtfs/)** with the next 3 departures.
 See [`/gtfs`](gtfs) for optimization hints.